Random-Access-Exomemory/fosscord.py/docs/api.rst

         attributes will be of :class:`Object` rather than the respective models.

-        Outside of those two attributes, the only other attribute guaranteed to be filled by the Discord gateway for this event is :attr:`Invite.code`.
+        Outside of those two attributes, the only other attribute guaranteed to be filled by the Fosscord gateway for this event is :attr:`Invite.code`.

     This requires :attr:`Intents.invites` to be enabled.